 MCU Student Conferences are held twice a year in April and August at the end of each semester in Salt Lake City, Utah.
-The eco-friendly, downtown Wasatch Retreat Center is the perfect facility for in-person, hands-on training from midwives and other healthcare specialists.
-The center also provides accommodations for out-of-town students.
+The beautiful, high-tech Miller Conference Center is the perfect facility for in-person, hands-on training from midwives and other healthcare specialists.
 Attendees have the opportunity to learn and practice clinical skills in a safe learning environment.
 Integrated assessments, for any MCU student enrolled Fall 2016 Semester onward, will also occur during each conference.
 In addition, the opportunity to socialize with other MCU students, instructors, midwives and MCU staff is an invaluable experience.
 This connection–a literal sense of place–opens the door to expanded relationships with peers and mentors.
 Many attendees report that conference changed their perspective as they recognized their unique place in the larger MCU community.

 Classes are designed to supplement education for all ranges of experience.
 Throughout the week, new and seasoned midwives, students, doulas and parents can find workshops suited to their educational desires.
 Conference schedules and class descriptions can help identify which classes work best for you; keep in mind that some classes require a prerequisite of skills and/or experiences.

 Student and Academic Class Information

 With a robust online education platform, our new conference experience is leaving the academic coursework in our existing framework.
 Instead, conference will now focus on clinical development.